emanuelecochi/RaspberryServerLed/README.md

 # RaspberryServerLed

-A simply server with raspberry with node.js for turn on/off led
+A simply server with raspberry for turn on/off led

 Install dependencies
 - npm install